dymodi/dymodi.github.io/group-meeting-announcement.md

 permalink: /group-meeting-announcement/
 author_profile: true
 classes: wide
-date: 4/8/2026
+date: 11/8/2026
 ---

 ## This Week

-@channel For the group meeting next week (8/7, 9am CST),  there is one agenda:
+For the group meeting next week (8/14, 9am CST), there is one agenda:

-@Xiao Yan will give us some update on the wifi2sate project and new ideas for his next project
+@Tianyu Fang will present the progress of her project: PhysFormer: Learning Physically-Grounded Stability Priors from Structured Data in Large-scale Industrial Setting

 ## Next Week:

-@channel For the group meeting next week (8/14, 9am CST), there is one agenda:
+For the group meeting next week (8/21, 9am CST), there is two agenda:

-@Tianyu Fang will present the progress of her project: PhysFormer: Learning Physically-Grounded Stability Priors from Structured Data in Large-scale Industrial Setting
+@Yi Ding will give a Group Reflections and Kickoff for Fall 2026
+@Xiao Yan @Ziqi Liu @Tianyu Fang @Pei Zeng please each prepare a one-page ppt to summarize: (1) what you've achieved in the past year; (2) what you've learned in the past year; and (3) what's your plan for the next year.
+Please send the one-page ppt to me before the 8pm 8/20.